 Skomer Marine Nature Reserve.

-Skomer is well known for its wildlife: a third of the world population of Manx Shearwaters nest on the island, the Atlantic Puffin colony is the largest in southern Britain.
+Skomer is well known for its wildlife.
+Did you know? a third of the world population of Manx Shearwaters nest on the island, the Atlantic Puffin colony is the largest in southern Britain.

 “Skomer is a magical place to visit, a haven for wildlife it is most well known for its puffins, yet there is so much more to the bird paradise.”

 Travelling to Skomer Island at 5 am start gave us stunning light, calm seas and playful seals..